-The Voices of Pacific Island Nations (VOPIN) is committed to inspiring Pasefika students and families by providing high-quality, culturally responsive services and resources to eliminate educational and opportunity inequities.
+The Voices of Pacific Island Nations (VOPIN) is committed to inspiring Pasefika (Pacific Islander) students and families by providing high-quality, culturally responsive services and resources to eliminate educational and opportunity inequities.
 We serve as a bridge to develop stronger relationships between students, families, schools, and the community.

 Students and Families Served

 Departments: Youth and Young Adults, Family Services, Arts and Culture

 Sharing the history and heritage of Pasefika (Pacific) Identity!